 When the bag is tightened using the straps, it mostly stays in place where it should.
 However, occasionally it can slide side to side where it may bump into your legs while pedaling.
 This is more likely to be an issue on rough terrain.

-Despite a few minor drawbacks, this bag and phone mount combo from Rock Bros is an excellent choice when you need a little more cargo space.
-At just $19, it’s a great way to avoid wearing a backpack.
+Despite a few minor drawbacks, this bag and phone mount combo from ROCKBROS is an excellent choice when you need a little more cargo space.
+For $30, it’s a great way to avoid wearing a backpack.

 - Best for: Storing small essential items during long rides